What happened that day?

 1904 First step in creation of Fiordland National Park

-940,000 hectares of west Southland were permanently reserved for a national park.
-The 1952 National Parks Act formally created what has become New Zealand's largest national park and one of the largest in the world.
+940,000 ha in western Southland was permanently reserved for a national park.
+The 1952 National Parks Act formally created what has become New Zealand’s largest national park and one of the largest in the world.